-Thanks to included map updates and traffic alerts for the life of the device, you can always have the most up-to-date routes and avoid car accidents or construction delays during your commute.
-The GPS can also present you with alternate routes, should you want to avoid a specific road or just happen to want a more scenic drive.
-No matter where you’re driving, it tells you the speed limit of that particular road so that you can obey local traffic laws.
-It also tells you which lane you should be driving in to make your next turns.
+The Rand McNally OverDryve 7 Pro provides coverage for the USA and Canada, and includes map updates and traffic alerts for the life of the device, so that the most up-to-date routes will always be on hand, and you'll avoid car accidents and construction delays during your commute.
+The OverDryve 7 Pro will also quickly present alternate routes, should you want to avoid a specific road or just happen to want a more scenic drive.
+No matter where you’re driving, it tells you the speed limit of that particular road, and keeps you informed of the correct lane to drive in to make your next turns.

 Rand McNally preloads the OverDryve 7 Pro with an impressive 10 million points of interest, taking in gas stations, hotels, restaurants, stores, museums and other noteworthy landmarks.
 Adding and saving your own favorite destinations into the system is quick and simple, and you can program multiple stops along the way – and add them in while driving – with the system automatically sorting them into order by distance and taking you to each via the best route.

 In terms of features, the Rand McNally OverDryve 7 Pro is one of the best, delivering real-time updates about the weather, traffic, and fuel prices on your route.
 Advanced lane guidance, toll costs, and warnings are all served up as well, while the device comes with a smart assistant, allowing for voice assisted navigation.

 Your smartphone can be easily synced with the GPS via Bluetooth, giving you hands-free calling and texting.
 And if the kids are screaming or you've got music playing, a noise cancelling feature on the dual microphones means you should still be able to get your instructions heard without shouting.